ucsf-wynton/wynton-website-hpc/docs/hpc/howto/python.md

 Requirement already satisfied: pytz>=2020.1 in ./my_project/lib/python3.11/site-packages (from pandas) (2024.2)
 Requirement already satisfied: tzdata>=2022.7 in ./my_project/lib/python3.11/site-packages (from pandas) (2024.2)
 Requirement already satisfied: six>=1.5 in ./my_project/lib/python3.11/site-packages (from python-dateutil>=2.8.2->pandas) (1.17.0)

+[notice] A new release of pip is available: 25.2 -> 25.3 [notice] To update, run: pip install --upgrade pip
 ```

 To see which packages are now installed _in the virtual environment_ (the "project folder") and what their versions are, do: